Boris Ryzhy

 Boris Borisovich Ryzhy (Note: Also transliterated as Ryzhii or Ryzhiy) (Борис Борисович Рыжий; 8 September 1974 – 7 May 2001) was a Russian poet and geologist.
-Some poems by Ryzhy have been translated into English, Italian, German, Dutch and Serbian.
+Some of his poems have been translated into English, Italian, German, Dutch and Serbian.
 He died by suicide on 7 May 2001, at the age of 26.
 He was born in Chelyabinsk, but had lived in Sverdlovsk (renamed Yekaterinburg after the dissolution of the Soviet Union) since 1980.

 Family and death

 At the time of his death, Ryzhy's reputation had burgeoned and he was starting to receive recognition as one of the premier poets of his generation.
 He was awarded the Anti-Booker Prize and accepted an invitation to the Rotterdam Poetry Festival.

 Ryzhy took his own life by hanging on 7 May 2001, at the age of 26.
 His suicide, seen by some skeptics as an act to gain recognition and fame (the kind of which had occurred in Russia since Sergei Esenin's suicide in a St. Petersburg hotel in 1925), may have been a consequence of his bipolar disorder and substance abuse.
 Shortly afterwards, he was posthumously awarded the Northern Palmyra, one of the most highly sought-after prizes in Russian poetry, for his collection Opravdaniye zhizni ("A Reason to Live").
 He had at least one prior suicide attempt in 1999.

 His only son, Artem (born 19 January 1993) died of a cardiac arrest in September 2020, at the age of 27.